pdf-association/arlington-pdf-model/README.md

 </div>

-Often times it is necessary to use a predicate (`fn:`) for situations when values are valid.
+Often times it is necessary to use a predicate (`fn:Xxxx`) for situations when values are valid.

 ### SpecialCase